mwong510ca/Algorithm-26WayRadixTrie-Boggle/README.md

 * [BoggleDictionary.java] -- A data type to load dictionary for Boggle.
 A customize version of trie designed for Boggle that dictionary is a final set.
 Unlike standard trie structure, once the (dictionary) tire object created, changes (put or delete feature) is not allowed.
 It load all words in trie, then reorder it is specific order as describe below and packed it in 1 dimension array.
 It reduced over 50% the memory usage and the performance improvement above the same or slightly better.

-* BoggleSolver.java -- Modify my original version from programming assignment to support double letters and blank dice.
+* BoggleSolver.java -- Use depth first search to find all words from the boggle board.
+Modify my original version from programming assignment to support double letters and blank dice.

 <pre>
                 Has next trie   is a word   has radix       flags / indicators